meganlsmith/delimitR/fullmanual_v2.md

 delimitR is an R-packge for jointly inferring species boundaries and the mode of speciation. delimitR takes as input a multidimensional SFS and compares a model set determined by user specifications to infer under what mode speciation occurred in the focal taxa. delimitR can compare models that include divergence, gene flow, and population size changes.

+delimitR is currently described in a preprint on bioRxiv: https://www.biorxiv.org/content/biorxiv/early/2018/06/27/356345.full.pdf.
+When using delimitR, please cite:

+Smith, Megan L. and Bryan C. Carstens.
+"Disentangling the process of speciation using machine learning." bioRxiv (2018): 356345.

+This manual is for version two of delimitR: delimitR_2.0.0.tar.gz in the github directory.

 Installing delimitR
 ===================